contidio/contidio-widget/README.md

 **Q: Where do i get the `url` for the widget?**

-**A:** We are working on a simple solution.
-In the meanwhile, look at the network panel of your browser console while on Contidio.
+**A:** As content owner, you will find an _embed_ link on each of your content items.
+There you will find the widget embed code.

+ You can also create the `url` manually based on the following rules:

  The schema for asset urls is:
  ```